SUNSET OF FURMANKIND

 No matter how much he hated this fact about himself, he could no longer have a normal relationship with a woman – a human woman – ever again.
 If he tried, he would be no better than Henry Parker.

 Jon swallowed hard at that thought.
 Is this the way Parker had felt about himself?
-Apparently he'd had no qualms of an intimate relationship with a human woman, so it was possible that just like himself, Parker had not actually thought of himself as a Fur despite the transformation he had gone through.
+Apparently he'd had no qualms of an intimate relationship with a human woman, so it was possible that just like himself, Parker had not actually thought of himself as an animal despite the transformation he had gone through.

 Despite that the late cougar had stolen his fiancé, Jon thought he now understood the guy's motivation; Rebecca had been an attractive dark-haired beauty.
 Human or otherwise, though, this didn't change the fact that Parker had ruined his life by messing around with another man's woman.